visalarepo1/prgs-batch2/README.md

 3. Try calling micro-service to get list of products and display them on screen.

 ## Session #4
-1. OOP
+1. OOP (abstraction, encapsulation, inheritance, polymorphism)
-2. Inheritance etc.
+2. POST - product details form to create a product.
+3.